kam-iwa/railway_archive_api/README.md

 # Railway Manager API
-API of a passenger rail network management system for railway enthusiasts with using Flask, Postgres and Docker.
+API of a passenger rail timetible archivizing system for railway enthusiasts with using Flask, Postgres and Docker.

 ## How to run?
 To run API, you need just to input into terminal command `python main.py 'parameter'`.
 List of available parameters with description of each parameter: